 Posted on February 22, 2023

-HARTFORD—House Republicans have used a parliamentary procedure to circumvent Democrat opposition to a bill that would save inflation-weary businesses and residents money by eliminating the new highway use tax (HUT) on heavyweight trucks.
+HARTFORD— State Rep. Christie Carpino and her fellow House Republicans have used a parliamentary procedure to overcome Democrat opposition to a bill that would save inflation-weary businesses and residents money by eliminating the new highway use tax (HUT) on heavyweight trucks.

 Republicans petitioned to raise H.B.
-5290, An Act Eliminating the Highway Use Tax, after the Finance Committee’s Democratic leadership refused to even hear it.
-Republicans on Tuesday secured the required 51 petition signatures to force a public hearing on the bill.
+5290, An Act Eliminating the Highway Use Tax, after the Finance Committee leaders refused to schedule a hearing on it.
+On Tuesday Republicans secured the required 51 petition signatures to force a public hearing on the bill.

 Passed by Democrats in 2021, the HUT is levied according to a truck’s weight, classification and number of miles traveled in Connecticut.
 Targeted truck owners are required to obtain a permit to remit payments to the state, and it’s expected to generate $90 million in annual revenue.
 The HUT became effective Jan.
 1, and businesses subjected to the tax are expected to make their first payments to the state on Feb.
 28.